-- C12.2.1 To be considered for progression from Level 4 to Level 5; a student must have fulfilled the following requirements: - pursued a programme of study of 120 credit points at level 4 (including any accreditation of prior learning) - satisfied the submission and attainment requirements for each module of study. - C12.2.2 To be considered for progression from Level 5 to Level 6; a student must have fulfilled the following requirements: - pursued a programme of study of 120 credit points at level 5 (including any accreditation of prior learning) - satisfied the submission and attainment requirements for each module of study. - C12.2.3 A student is required to fulfil the submission requirements for the assessment of each module studied.
-Such assessment may be one, or a combination of: - examinations or other scheduled assessments, individual or collective - other specified coursework requirements. - C12.2.4 A student will be required to re-submit for assessment all failed components where the component mark is less than 30% at Levels 4, 5 and 6 and 40% at Level 7. - C12.2.5 Where the assessment tool/s requires student access to facilities/resources considered by the college or collaborative partner to be unavailable or unreasonable then at the discretion of the college or collaborative partner the assessment tool for the resubmitted work may be changed so as not to disadvantage the student.
+- C12.2.1 To be considered for progression from Level 3 to Level 4, a student must have fulfilled the following requirements: - Pursued a programme of study of 120 credit points at level 3 (including any accreditation of prior learning). - Satisfied the submission and attainment requirements for each module of study. - C12.2.2 To be considered for progression from Level 4 to Level 5; a student must have fulfilled the following requirements: - Pursued a programme of study of 120 credit points at level 4 (including any accreditation of prior learning). - Satisfied the submission and attainment requirements for each module of study. - C12.2.3 To be considered for progression from Level 5 to Level 6; a student must have fulfilled the following requirements: - Pursued a programme of study of 120 credit points at level 5 (including any accreditation of prior learning). - Satisfied the submission and attainment requirements for each module of study. - C12.2.4 A student is required to fulfil the submission requirements for the assessment of each module studied.
+Such assessment may be one, or a combination of: - Examinations or other scheduled assessments, individual or collective. - Other specified coursework requirements.

-- C12.2.6 Except in the case of C.3.4, where a student has attained or exceeded the following profile, the student will be deemed to have passed Level 4 for the purposes of progression, to have achieved the overall learning outcomes for the level; and to have achieved the standard required to progress from Level 4 to Level 5: - Have submitted work for all assessment components - Have achieved a minimum of 40% or more in modules equivalent to 100 credit points at Level 4 or above - Have achieved a minimum of 30% in each component and in each module studied up to a limit of 20 credits - Have achieved an overall average of 40% or more at Level 4 - On achievement of this profile for progression, a student will be accredited with 120 credit points at Level 4.
+- C12.2.5 A student will be required to re-submit for assessment all failed components where the component mark is less than 30% at Levels 3, 4, 5 and 6 and less than 40% at Level 7. - C12.2.6 Where the assessment tool/s requires student access to facilities/resources considered by the Institution or collaborative partners to be unavailable or unreasonable then at the discretion of the Institution or collaborative partners the assessment tool for the resubmitted work may be changed so as not to disadvantage the student. - C12.2.7 Except in the case of C.3.4, where a student has attained or exceeded the following profile, the student will be deemed to have passed the level for the purposes of progression, to have achieved the overall learning outcomes for the level; and to have achieved the standard required to progress from Foundation Year (Level 3) to Level 4, Level 4 to Level 5, or Level 5 to 6: - Have submitted work for all assessment components. - Have achieved a minimum of 40% or more in modules equivalent to 100 credit points or more at that level. - Have achieved a minimum of 30% in each component at that level. - Have achieved an overall average of 40% or more at Level 4. - C12.2.8 The student's Transcript of Credit will record: - The quantity and level of the credit achieved. - The actual mark achieved for each module. - C12.2.9 A student failing a pre-requisite module may progress to the next level only if the programme of study available enables them to take an option which does not require the failed module as a pre-requisite.